mdabzan/mdabzan/README.md

 👋 Hi, I’m @mdabzan

 - 👀 I’m interested in
-  - Developing scalable test automation frameworks for api and UI with the power of python libraries and tools.
+  - Developing scalable test automation frameworks for API's and UI with the power of python libraries and tools.
   - Develop REST api's using Flask and SQLAlchemy for the purpose of solving organizational problems.
   - Delivering the world class products under Agile world.